wildfish/cookiecutter-django-crud/README.rst

     cookiecutter git@github.com:wildfish/cookiecutter-django-crud.git

-3. You'll need to add floppyforms to your INSTALLED_APPS, along with your new app of course:
+3. You'll need to add bootstrap3 to your INSTALLED_APPS, along with your new app of course:

 .. code-block:: python

     INSTALLED_APPS = (
         ..
-        'floppyforms',
+        'bootstrap3',
         'yourproject.yourapp',
     )